Jump to Recipe →

 Troubleshooting Common Issues

-Burnt garlic: Start over – there’s no fixing burnt garlic taste.
-Dry pasta: Add more pasta water gradually while tossing.
-Greasy result: Use less oil next time and ensure proper emulsion with pasta water.
-Bland flavor: Use more salt in the pasta water next time and check your garlic cooking level.
+Burnt garlic: Start over—there’s no fixing the burnt garlic taste.
+Salted.
+Dr. Pasta: taste.
+Add more pasta water gradually while tossing.
+Gr.
+Pasta: Sy result: Use less oil next time and ensure proper emulsion with pasta water.
+Bl. tossing.
+Great flavor: Use more salt in the pasta water next time, and check your garlic cooking level.

 Recipe Card